Skip to content

 The Texture of the Board

-As the Mad Genius of Poker, Mike Caro, has stated… hold’em is a game of high cards while stud is a game of live cards.
-Keeping that counsel in mind, if the flop comes Jack, Queen and King there is a high likelihood that one of your opponents may well be holding a match to one of these wheel house cards.
-They weren’t calling your pre-flop raise with 6-3 offsuit!
+As the Mad Genius of Poker, Mike Caro, once said, “Hold’em is a game of high cards, while stud is a game of live cards.”
+Keeping that wisdom in mind, if the flop comes Jack, Queen, and King, there’s a strong chance one of your opponents has connected with these high-ranking cards.

 Figure 1

 This is not a good spot to c-bet.
-You’re against three opponents and your hand value is only an inside straight.
-You missed your high cards and flush potential and one of your opponents could have easily connected with such a flop.
+You’re against three opponents, and your hand value is only an inside straight.
+You missed your high cards and flush potential, and one of your opponents could have easily connected with such a flop.
 If checked to, then check and hope you get a free look at the turn.
 If you bet and then get raised by the button or check-raised by one of the blinds, you would have to fold, so see if you can hit your draw on the turn.

 Figure 2